 [Section 39 amended by No. 24 of 1914 s.
 7.]

-40. Not available except against annual crops
+40. Bill of sale cannot be granted over some crops

-No such bill of sale shall give any security over crops which, in the ordinary course of husbandry, cannot be harvested and taken off such land within 1 year from the date of the execution of such bill of sale.
+No such bill of sale shall give any security over crops which, in the ordinary course of husbandry, cannot be harvested and taken off such land within one year from the date of the execution of such bill of sale.